hieuvp/learning-python/name-variable/README.md

 ## Scenario 2 - Importing Script

-> When you import one Python script into another,
+> When importing one Python script into another,
 > <br />there seem to be two different scopes
 > which can be considered as the **main function**: